WonShaw/public_res/privacy_poliicy_v1.md

 APILab includes features that demonstrate how to access users' personal information.
 These features may access the following information:

 ### Credit Card Information
-* Details Accessed: Card number, expiration date, and security code.
+* Details Accessed: Cardholder's name, card number, expiration date, and security code.
-* Source: Manually entered by the user.
+* Source: Manually entered by the user, or retrieved via NFC when a bank card is tapped on the device's NFC reader.
-* Purpose: Demonstration of the system Autofill feature for credit card fields.
+* Purpose: Demonstration of the system Autofill feature for credit card fields and the capability to retrieve card information using NFC.
 * Processing: The information is displayed solely in the input fields for demonstration purposes.
 It is not stored, transmitted, or shared with any third party.

 ### Phone Number